Child singing star Jackie Evancho balances school, career

 "It's no longer ‘Let's go see the circus freak - the little girl with the grown-up voice.'
 It's more like wanting her to stand on her own ability and keep the career going in that direction.
 And, it looks as if it is," she said.

-A runner-up finish on "America's Got Talent" in 2010 introduced Evancho, from Pittsburgh, as the newest - and youngest - classical crossover singer.
+A runner-up finish on "America's Got Talent" in 2010 introduced Evancho as the newest - and youngest - classical crossover singer.
 Since then, Jackie has packed concert halls across the country and overseas, as well as landing duets with Barbra Streisand, Tony Bennett and Jose Carreras, and two solo TV specials for PBS.

 She also appeared with Robert Redford in a 2012 movie, "The Company You Keep."